Release Date: 2023

 Smarts: Autopilot, optional Full Self Driving option, Tesla premium connectivity

 Tesla Cybertruck is arguably going to be the most unique-looking vehicle to hit the road for a good few decades.
-If it ever arrives that is, because the all-electric truck has already been delayed twice.
+If it ever arrives that is, because the all-electric truck has already been delayed twice and still doesn't have a definitive launch date.

 In other words, even when you forget about the design, this could prove to be an electric car to watch.
 So here's everything you need to know about the Tesla Cybertruck, which is equal parts bizarre and interesting.